ehemmete/mountshare/README.md

-  --nobrowse              No browsable data here (see <sys/mount.h>) --readonly              A read-only mount (see <sys/mount.h>) --allow-sub-mounts      Allow a mount from a dir beneath the share point --soft-mount            Mount with "soft" failure semantics --mount-at-directory    Mount on the specified mountpath instead of below it --guest                 Login as a guest user --allow-loopback        Allow a loopback mount
+  --nobrowse              No browsable data here (see <sys/mount.h>) --readonly              A read-only mount (see <sys/mount.h>) --allow-sub-mounts      Allow a mount from a dir beneath the share point --disable-soft-mount    Prevent mounting with "soft" failure semantics --mount-at-directory    Mount on the specified mountpath instead of below it --guest                 Login as a guest user --allow-loopback        Allow a loopback mount